Winning new business and keeping customers happy tend to be the focus of most senior leadership.

 Lowers Training Costs

 Using virtual training labs translates into cost savings because there is no need to buy, install or maintain any hardware.
-In addition, these labs provide a significant savings in travel expenses and time.
+In addition, when you compare the training costs between in person training vs. online training, delivering training online can provide up to 30-70% of savings.
 Additionally, because virtual labs can be accessed anywhere in the world, students can learn from anywhere—without having to spend time away from work or family, and reducing the “wear and tear” on employees from having to travel away from home.

 Partnering with a lab provider means the software installation, server upgrades and lab maintenance is external—instead of internal.
 For organizations, this results in a savings of time, money and IT resources.
 Because an organization’s IT department is no longer responsible for setting up complex labs and troubleshooting, this also leads to a decrease in operating costs.